 Need a perfect summer drink that’s refreshing and light?
-Hefeweizen, a Bavarian-style, light-colored and cloudy beer.
+Hefeweizen, a Bavarian-style, light-coloured and cloudy beer.
 It is a type of German Weiss beer (white beer).
-‘Hefe’ translates to yeast, weizen means ‘wheat’.
+‘Hefe’ translates to yeast, and Weizen means ‘wheat’.
 It is light and citrusy, with around 5 % alcohol by volume.
-Hefeweizen is brewed from less than 50% wheat while being characterized by a banana, clove taste, sometimes vanilla or bubblegum aroma.
-This style originated around the 1520s in southern Germany.
-The ‘Purity Law’, allowed ingredients barley, hops, and water (yeast had not been discovered at this time) to brew beers, this hindered its popularity.

 The Bavarian yeast is used because it is lowly flocculant thus the cloudy on top.
 In typical beer, the bitterness is prominent, while the hefeweizen is mild to less.
 The malt sweetness is low to medium-low, made from 50% malted wheat.
 The body of the beer is medium or full, but the characteristics of the drink are defined as clove, banana.